Gaussian fluctuations for spin systems and point processes: near-optimal rates via quantitative Marcinkiewicz's theorem: Introduction

 Determinantal point processes \cite{Sos,Bor,HKPV} have emerged as a significant probabilistic model for capturing a wide class of phenomena in statistical physics, quantum theory, combinatorics, representation theory and the theory of integrable systems.
 These processes are characterised by their so-called correlation functions, which represent the probability (densities) of having particles at specified locations; the latter being given by a determinants of a certain kernel matrix with respect to a background measure.

-Determinantal processes have been extended and generalized in multiple directions; these include in particular the so-called permanental processes where the determinantal structure of the correlation functions is replaced by a permanental one.
+Determinantal processes have been extended and generalised in multiple directions; these include in particular the so-called permanental processes where the determinantal structure of the correlation functions is replaced by a permanental one.
 A standard one-parameter family of point processes that interpolate between the determinantal and permanental ones, also including the classical Poisson point process, is the family of $\a$-determinantal processes.
-To define these processes, we first define the notion of the $\a$-determinant of a matrix $A \in \C^{n \times n}$.
-This is given by the relation
+To define these processes, we first define the notion of the $\a$-determinant of a matrix $A \in \C^{n \times n}$

 where $S_n$ is the symmetric group on $n$ symbols, and $\nu(\s)$ stands for the number of cycles in $\s \in S_n$.
 It is easy to see that for $\a=-1$, $\det_\a$ is the usual determinant; for $\a=+1$, it is the permanent and for $\a=0$, we have $\det_0=\prod_{i=1}^n A_{ii}$.